ryanvolum/offline-directline/README.md

 offline-directline
 (https://www.npmjs.com/package/offline-directline)
 ================
-Unofficial package to emulate the bot framework connector offline.
+Unofficial package to emulate the bot framework connector locally.
 This package exposes three endpoints:
 1. directline - For your messaging client to post and get message activities to
 2. conversation - For your bot to post message activities to
 3. botstate - For your bot to post and get state to (privateConversationData, conversationData and userData)